 I used to think you had to pick a different paint color for each room and design around that color.
 Now I know that is the hard way to do it.
 Finding multiple colors I actually liked was tough.
 Then finding furniture to match that color was just impossible fore me.

 Like I said, I am not an interior designer.
 I am great at remodeling and home improvement.
-I can install tile, demo and frame walls, hang drywall by myself, design and build furniture.
-No problem.
-But the design part of every room is actually the hardest part for me.

 Luckily for me, just picking a light paint color makes decorating SO MUCH EASIER.
 Everything goes with white, off white, and light neutral colors, guys.
 EVERYTHING!